From sun damage and acne scars to wrinkles and sagging skin, life can take a toll on your appearance.

 It’s inevitable.
 Over time, skin loses volume and becomes thinner, allowing fine lines and wrinkles to form.
 Gravity pulls loose skin down, leaving nasolabial folds between the nose and mouth and jowls around the jawline.
 Frown lines and laugh lines become more prominent as well.

 Injectable dermal fillers treat volume loss by injecting substances, such as hyaluronic acid and collagen, into the skin to replace volume and plump up tissue.
 This gives a fuller appearance to the skin, which softens lines and fills in contours to give a more youthful appearance.
 Injectable fillers have no downtime and last for several months.
-Popular brands include Juvederm, Radiesse and Restylane.
+Popular brands include Juvederm, Radiesse, Belotero and Restylane.

 Wrinkles and fine lines often form across the forehead and around the eyes, which can make you look more serious, tired or older than you’d like.
 Botulinum toxin injections temporarily reduce or eliminate fine lines and wrinkles by blocking signals from the nerve to the targeted muscle.
 This stops the muscle from contracting, so you cannot make the expressions that emphasize lines and wrinkles.

 Most commonly used to treat forehead lines, vertical lines between the eyebrows and crow’s feet around the eyes, injectable toxins take just minutes to perform with no downtime.
 Most people see improvement in wrinkles and lines within a day to two weeks.

 Popular botulinum toxin injections include Botox, Dysport, Jeuveau, and Xeomin.
 The results last for about three months before they begin to wear off, so you’ll want to make sure they are done correctly.